BeastieNate5/snapsr/README.md

 template waybar.toml
 ```

 The configuration is in toml format.
 First you add in your modules.
-Here we put a module called hypr.In the `include` variable you specifiy what files you want to be included in the module.
+Here we put a module called hypr.
+In the `include` variable you specifiy what files you want to be included in the module.
 Optionally you can add in a `description`

 Snapsr also supports templates.
 Templating allows you to write your configuration in different files and include them into the main configuration file.
 You can create your templates at `$HOME/.config/snapsr/templates`.
 Here we have a template file called `waybar.toml` that we included in our configuration file.
 It contains the following